Squash Sex: How to Hand Pollinate Squash to Prevent End Rot & Increase Yields

 When a female squash blossom goes unpollinated, the small attached fruit will fail to thrive and develop.
 It will stay stunted, start to rot from the flower end, and eventually die and fall off.
 Therefore, if you want to ensure your plants produce edible fruit for you to enjoy, hand pollination can vastly increase their success – and your yields!

 This idea applies to summer squash, like zucchini or crookneck squash, as well as winter squash like butternut, pumpkins, or acorn squash.
+You can also use the same method to hand pollinate cucumbers and melons.

 If you live in a place that has a robust, healthy bee population, you may not find the need to do this.
 Unfortunately, that is not the case in most places.
 Even here in our garden, which is bursting with pollinator-friendly plants and buzzing with bees, we find that some squash still fall off due to lack of pollination on occasion!
 So I still routinely hand-pollinate.
 I mean, why not guarantee success?